dheero/OBF.github.io/wiki/SourceCode.md

 ==============================================================

-This page documents the process of obtaining anonymous [ CVS](wp:Concurrent_Versions_System "wikilink") or [ RSYNC](wp:Rsync "wikilink") based access to the source code repositories hosted by the Open Bioinformatics Foundation.
+This page documents the process of obtaining anonymous [ CVS](wp:Concurrent_Versions_System "wikilink"), [ SVN](wp:SVN "wikilink") or [ RSYNC](wp:Rsync "wikilink") based access to the source code repositories hosted by the Open Bioinformatics Foundation.
 These methods are useful for obtaining cutting edge sourcecode and developer snapshots.

 Note to casual users
 --------------------